xxf1996/carverry/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Custom issue template
+name: Bug report
-about: carverry issue模板
+about: Create a report to help us improve
 title: ''
 labels: ''
-assignees: xxf1996
+assignees: ''

 ---